Pure extension of the theta divisor over the moduli space of abelian varieties: Background on logarithmic and tropical geometry

-is an algebraic stack with log structure, known as the \emph{Artin cone} associated to $\sigma$.
+is an algebraic stack with log structure, known as the \emph{Artin cone} associated to~$\sigma$.
 This is an algebraic stack of dimension 0, and its $R$-points are naturally in bijection with the torus orbits in $X_\sigma$.

-This construction can be globalised, in the sense that to a cone stack $\Sigma$ there is naturally associated an algebraic stack $\ca A_\Sigma$ with log structure, the \emph{Artin fan} of $\Sigma$, and this construction induces an equivalence between cone stacks and suitable 0-dimensional algebraic stacks with log structure.
+The construction of the Artin cone can be globalised, in the sense that to a cone stack $\Sigma$ there is naturally associated an algebraic stack $\ca A_\Sigma$ with log structure, the \emph{Artin fan} of $\Sigma$.
+This construction induces an equivalence between cone stacks and suitable 0-dimensional algebraic stacks with log structure.
 Because of this equivalence, after this subsection we will use the notations $\Sigma$ and $\ca A_\Sigma$ interchangeably.

-In the affine toric case, there is a natural map $X_\sigma \to \ca A_\sigma$, which we call the tropicalisation map, and $\ca A_\sigma$ is the tropicalisation of $X_\sigma$.
+In the affine toric case, there is a natural map $X_\sigma \to \ca A_\sigma$, which we call the \emph{tropicalisation map}, and $\ca A_\sigma$ is the \emph{tropicalisation} of $X_\sigma$.
 This naturally extends to toric varieties; if $F$ is a fan then there is a natural tropicalisation map $X_F \to \ca A_F$, which is a strict smooth map of stacks with log structure.

-For $X$ an algebraic stack with log structure, we define a \emph{tropicalisation} to be a pair of a cone stack $\Sigma$ and a strict flat surjective map $X \to \ca A_\Sigma$.
+For $X$ an algebraic stack with log structure, we define a \emph{tropicalisation} to be any pair of a cone stack $\Sigma$ and a strict flat surjective map $X \to \ca A_\Sigma$.
 Tropicalisations are not unique, and making `good' choices is an interesting problem in general.

 Here surjectivity is imposed to avoid situations where the tropicalisation is much more complicated than the log scheme itself, and flatness leads to many technical simplifications; for example, subdivisions (defined in the next section) are always birational, and the locus in $X$ where the log structure is trivial is dense open.